AmeliaES/excelerate/README.md

 ### 1. Append Meta Data

 Use `append_meta()` to add column descriptions to your data frame.
-This function annotates your data frame with descriptions for each column, which is then inserted as a table in the first sheet (the "README" sheet) of your Excelspreadsheet.
+This function annotates your data frame with descriptions for each column, which is then inserted as a table in the first sheet (the "README" sheet) of your Excel spreadsheet.

 ``` r
 # Create metadata for iris dataset